 - Appropriate design which addresses the sites edge of settlement location and manages the transition into the main built up area.
-In order to assimilate the development into the surrounding countryside provision should be made, in accordance with the landscape character of the area, for the retention and enhancement of the sites existing landscape screening; - Appropriate separation and buffer within the design and layout of any planning application between existing dwellings on Ridgeway and Greenvale and proposed dwellings on the site to provide both with an adequate standard of amenity; - Pre-determination archaeological evaluation submitted as part of any planning application and post-determination mitigation measures, including excavation, likely to be required by conditions attached to any planning permission.
-New development here should respect the plot shapes of the medieval field system; - Transport Assessment of the Southwell Road/Ridgeway junction submitted as part of any planning application; and - Developer funded localised sewer capacity improvements as required.
+In order to assimilate the development into the surrounding countryside provision should be made, in accordance with the landscape character of the area, for the retention and enhancement of the sites existing landscape screening; - Appropriate separation and buffer between existing dwellings on Ridgeway and Greenvale and proposed dwellings on the site to provide both with an adequate standard of amenity; - Pre-determination archaeological evaluation and post-determination mitigation measures, including excavation, likely to be required.
+New development here should respect the plot shapes of the medieval field system. - Transport Assessment of the Southwell Road/Ridgeway junction. - Localised sewer capacity improvements as required.